Here’s a list of great tools that have helped me build and market my work to the rest of planet earth.

 Use of all photos is royalty free for business and personal use.

-But, you can give back by crediting the creator wherever you use the image or donate every now and again to Unsplash.
+But, you can give back by crediting the creator wherever you use the image or donate every now and again.

 A royalty-free media site which is very similar to Unsplash but with one added benefit.

-Alongside a vast library of beautiful pictures, you can also get free video clips to use for any of your projects.
+Alongside a vast library of beautiful pictures, Pexels has a library of royalty free video and audio clips to use for your projects.

-Super useful for social media videos and to splice into your YouTube videos.
+Super useful for social media and YouTube videos.

 For the longest time, I’ve been looking for a place to get my hands on a library of beautiful icons to use in my work and break free from the limits of PowerPoint.

 I finally found the holy grail in the Nounproject which offers over 2 million free royalty-free icons.